qutip/qutip-vagrant/README.md

     $ vagrant ssh

-This gives immediate access to a virtual ubuntu 14.04 OS with QuTiP 3.0.1 and all its dependencies.
+This gives immediate access to a virtual machine with the specified versions of the OS and QuTiP, including all its dependencies.

-All files stored in the directory form where the "vagrant up" and "vagrant ssh" are ran are available in the VM under the directory /vagrant.
+All files stored in the directory for each configuration are available in the VM under the directory /vagrant.